Pharmaceuticals

 The Takeaway

-AZALEA-TIMI 71 provides incredibly strong evidence that Athos’ abelacimab reduces bleeding risks, but gives little evidence supporting it as a stroke prevention.
-Without stronger stroke results in future studies, abelacimab and other factor XI inhibitors may struggle to replace DOACs.
+AZALEA-TIMI 71 provides incredibly strong evidence that Athos’ abelacimab reduces bleeding risks (the study’s primary endpoint), but we’ll need to see the results of the LILAC study before drawing conclusions on stroke prevention.
+Ultimately, without strong stroke results in future studies, abelacimab and other factor XI inhibitors may struggle to replace DOACs.

 Get twice-weekly insights on the biggest stories shaping cardiology.